Vibhanshusingh-001/MetaOmics-ML/Bioinfopipelines/Kraken2/readme.md

 * **--download-library bacteria** : Downloads the reference genome library for *bacteria* from NCBI RefSeq.
 * **--db kraken2\_db** : Specifies the name/location of the database directory (`kraken2_db`) where the library files will be stored.

-✅ This command downloads all bacterial reference genomes needed for classification.

 ---

 ## Command 2: Building the Database